NervanaSystems/neon_segnet/readme.md

 or averaged over the number of pxiels in the image.
 Also, at the end of every epoch, the cross entropy of over the validation set will be printed.

+After 650 epochs of training, the network should reach ~9000 training cost and ~80% pixel classification accuracy.

 After fitting, the `segnet_neon.py` script will run inference on the images in the test and validation sets and save the results to a pickle file named `outputs.pkl`.
 The script in [./check_outputs.py] shows how to view these results.
 The scripts generates the model,